 ADSL is the name given to a broadband connection which works through the copper wires of your existing phone line.
-Because it comes through the BT phone line network — which most homes are already connected to — it's the most popular type of broadband available, simply because it's so easy to sign up to and requires minimal installation in most cases.
+Because it comes through the Openreach phone line network — which most homes are already connected to — it's the most popular type of broadband available, simply because it's so easy to sign up to and requires minimal installation in most cases.

 Almost all the major UK broadband providers offer ADSL as standard.
 While some of them also provide cable broadband, mobile broadband or ADSL2 broadband, ADSL broadband is by far the most commonly available.
 Nearly every home in the UK can now get ADSL broadband, so whether you live in Scotland, Wales, Northern Ireland or England, ADSL or ADSL2 broadband is very likely available to you now.

 Alternatives to ADSL